top of page

 Separation Anxiety SNES

-Venom / Spider-Man: Separation Anxiety for Super Nintendo
+Venom / Spider-Man: Separation Anxiety on Super Nintendo

-A rushed cash grab sequel to Maximum Carnage with co-op and much easier bosses.
-Mostly follows The Lethal Protector comics.
-A repetitive format with limited enemy variety, but it can be fun with a friend.
+A rushed cash grab sequel to Maximum Carnage with much easier bosses and the welcomed inclusion of co-op.
+It mostly follows The Lethal Protector comics.
+A repetitive format with limited enemy variety, but it can be a mindless good time with a friend.
+We need a Spider-Man Arcade1Up.

 Release: Nov, 1995